HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Responded to POSTs in registration form.
 1. Created `forms.py` to customize registration form.
 1. Used `django-crispy-forms` package to decorate the registration form.

+## 7. Login and Logout System
+1. Created login and logout views, and pages.